Why Fashion's Most Influential Brand Never Shows Up On The Red Carpet

 Today, the Comme des Garcons family has 18 different, distinct lines of varying degrees of avant garde.
 The most popular (and commercial) is Play — its polos, T-shirts, and mariner tops with the tell-tale heart with eyes attract young Hypebeasts and graying art teachers alike.
 Its wallets and pouches, too, are wildly popular.
 The other lines read like a marketing team brainstorm, with names like Comme des Garcons Comme des Garcons, Comme des Garcons SHIRT, Comme des Garcons SHIRT Girl, Comme des Garcons SHIRT Boy, Comme des Garçons Girl, and Comme des Garcons Homme (designed by Junya Watanabe) — not to be confused with Junya Watanabe Comme des Garcons Man.

 All of these brands are housed in Comme des Garcons’ NYC flagship store in Chelsea.
-Walk through a calamari-shaped metal tube and enter a white-and-golden shrine filled with racks of clothes in varying shades of black, red, white, and gray.
-Occasional fluorescent florals break up the color story, and a plexiglass altar containing Play merch is conveniently situated by the door and the register.
+Walk through a calamari-shaped metal tube and enter a white-and-golden shrine filled with racks of clothes in varying shades of black, red, white, and grey.
+Occasional fluorescent florals break up the colour story, and a plexiglass altar containing Play merch is conveniently situated by the door and the register.

 Advertisement